EAA Code of practice for ecotourism operators, circa 1994.

-EAA Code of Practice for Ecotourism Operators, 1994.
+Code of Practice for Ecotourism Operators

 A number of accommodation operators in our region belong to Ecotourism Australia, (previoiusly the Ecotourism Association of Australia - EAA), which has responsibility for accrediting tourism operators under the Eco Certification Program (previously the National Ecotourism Accreditation Program (NEAP).

-For those wanting a quick guide, the original EAA Code of Practice (below) from 1994, provides a general starting point, while the current Eco Certification Program provides an extensive point by point, category by category list of "things to achieve", for accommodation, tour operators and nature guides.
+For those wanting a quick guide, the original EAA Code of Practice below, from 1994, provides a general starting point, while the current Eco Certification Program provides an extensive point by point, category by category list of "things to achieve", for accommodation, tour operators and nature guides.

-If all you do is impliment these practices, you'll be well on the way to being a responsible
+If all you do is impliment these practices, you'll be well on the way to being a responsible and ecofriendly tourism and travel operator.

 1994 Code of Practice for Ecotourism Operators - Australia